tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-for-safire.md

 ## Configure attribute mapping

 SimpleSAMLphp's default attribute map contains almost all of SAFIRE's attributes.
 Depending on what version you're using, you [may need to add eduPersonOrcid](https://github.com/simplesamlphp/simplesamlphp/commit/63c7abf68deb670f85c6567366c7df83d1a43b67) if you need it.

+# Other technical requirements

+There are two additional [technical requirements]({{< ref "/technical/saml2/idp-requirements/_index.md" >}}) that are not directly related to SimpleSAMLphp that you nevertheless need to meet.

+## Logging requirements

+You need to ensure that you configure log rotation of [SimpleSAMLphp's logs](https://simplesamlphp.org/docs/stable/simplesamlphp-maintenance#section_4) to meet the minimum retention period specified in the technical requirements.
+How you do this depends on your operating system.

+## Time synchronisation

+Most modern operating systems do syncronise time, but you should verify that your server is set to synchronise time against a reliable timesource (such as [za.pool.ntp.org](https://www.ntppool.org/zone/za)).